-Demonstrate the highest standards of personal integrity, commitment, truthfulness, and fortitude in order to inspire trust among your stakeholders, and to set an example for others.
+Demonstrate the highest standards of personal integrity, commitment, truthfulness, and fortitude in order to inspire trust among your its stakeholders, and to set an example for others.
 Avoid conflicts of interest.
-Conduct yourself in a fair and impartial manner and recuse yourself or personnel within your agency when significant conflict of interest arises.
-Do not accept gifts, gratuities or favors that could compromise your impartiality and independence.
+Conduct yourself themselves in a fair and impartial manner and recuse yourself themselves or personnel within your agencythe PCOB when significant conflict of interest arises.
+Do not accept gifts, gratuities or favors that could compromise your their impartiality and independence.